History of Water Treatment

 After the discovery of John Snow, the norms for water shifted.
 It now focused more on the actual safety of water as derived from the microorganisms.
 This resulted in the fact that water chlorination became more widespread.
 Also, water softening was invented, which would become the legal standard from the 1940s onwards.

 From there it was another thirty years before the Clean Water Act of 1972 and the Safe Drinking Water Act of 1974, which developed the principle that everyone has the right to safe water.
-This, too, sparked a movement that actually fighted for the rights of clean water, since it was now ingrained in the legislation.
-The acts as just described led to two things.
+This, too, sparked a movement that actually fought for the rights of clean water, since it was now ingrained in the legislation.
+The acts led to two things.

 As should be evident, the history of water treatment is quite eventful.
 But, it’s not odd that it is this way.
 In the end, water is the very thing that makes us able to live.
-Therefore, finding the right way of handling water is a thing of great interest for many populations and thinkers in the history of the earth.
+Therefore, finding the right way of handling water is a thing of great interest to many populations and thinkers.

-Nowadays, you are able to pick the water filters for your personal situation yourself, something that has long been beyond any stretch of the imagination.
+Nowadays, you are able to get water filters for your personal use, something that has long been beyond any stretch of the imagination.

 How to Cite this Article